Gastric Bypass Surgery

 Of course, the procedure is not without its risks.
 The most common side effects are uncommon and include infection, hernias, ulcers or bleeding.
 Dumping syndrome is a very common side effect if patients eat the wrong food.
 It is one of the primary keys, however, to a patient’s success.
 “Dumping” is the rapid movement of food from the stomach to small intestine.
 If patients eat simple sugars or simple carbohydrates, they can become dizzy, sweaty and may have to lie down and sleep off the effect.
 This deters one from eating those foods again so it is the surgery’s way to prevent one from falling into old bad eating habits.
 Because gastric bypass surgery restricts the body’s ability to absorb vitamins and nutrients, as well as calories, it is imperative that you follow your doctor’s post-operative guidelines and take the appropriate nutritional supplements to avoid serious health conditions.

-If you are considering gastric bypass surgery in Dallas, Plano, or North Texas, call the offices of Expert Surgical at 214-396-1547.
+If you are considering gastric bypass surgery, call the offices of Expert Surgical at 214-396-1547.
 Our team of bariatric surgery care specialists will be happy to answer all of your questions, and help you find the treatment option best suited to your specific needs.